Masterminds/html5-php/README.md

 # HTML5-PHP

-HTML5 is a standards-compliant HTML5 parser and writer written entirely in PHP with well over [one million downloads](https://packagist.org/packages/masterminds/html5).
+HTML5 is a standards-compliant HTML5 parser and writer written entirely in PHP.

-HTML5 is stable and used in many large production sites.
-It supports the following features:
+It is stable and used in many production websites, and has well over [one million downloads](https://packagist.org/packages/masterminds/html5).

+HTML5 provides the following features.

 - An HTML5 serializer
 - Support for PHP namespaces
 - Composer support
 - Event-based (SAX-like) parser
-- DOM tree builder
+- A DOM tree builder
 - Interoperability with [QueryPath](https://github.com/technosophos/querypath)
 - Runs on **PHP** 5.3.0 or newer and **HHVM** 3.2 or newer